27 January 2022

 Singaporean banks charge an average interest rate of 25% per year, so if you have credit card debt it can snowball quickly.
 Even a modest amount of $2,000 SGD paid off over 6 months will cost you an extra $148 SGD in interest.
 In the long term, you’ll be throwing away money (and a part of your ang bao!).

-If the events of 2020 have taught us anything, it’s that you can’t predict an emergency.
+If the global pandemic has taught us anything, it’s that you can’t predict an emergency.
 On top of that, you might have already tapped into your emergency fund.
 That’s why it’s important to use your savings and any spare cash to top it up again - at least until you have about 6 months of expenses set aside.

 If you don’t have an emergency fund, or your existing fund isn’t set up in the best way (e.g. it doesn’t earn enough interest or requires multiple conditions to do so), consider getting started with StashAway Simple™, our free cash management portfolio.